Violation of detailed balance in microwave circuits: theory and experiment: Results

 \section{Results}

 In Fig.~\ref{fig:spectres} we show the spectral densities of the angular momentum $\expval{l_z(f)}$ (top) and transferred power $\expval{\dot{q}_1(f)}$ (bottom) as a function of frequency for the three circuits of Fig.~\ref{fig:montage_general}.
 The two quantities exhibit strong oscillations vs.\ frequency which come from interferences occurring due to total reflections at the end of the cables and partial reflections at the junctions between them.
 We observe a very good quantitative agreement between the measurements and theoretical predictions of Eqs. (\ref{eq:L_theo}) and (\ref{eq:P_theo}), shown as dashed lines in Fig.~\ref{fig:spectres}.
 These have been obtained using the measured coefficients of the scattering matrix and the calibrated noise temperature of the hot noise source.
 We attribute the small differences between theory and experiment to experimental imperfections, in particular the lack of reproducibility of connections/disconnections between the VNA and noise measurements, and the losses in the cables and circulator.
-The slightly negative values of $\dot{q}$ are due to the presence of amplifier noise combined with the use of Eq.(\ref{eq:q1_dot}) where $\abs{\eta_1}^2$ is obtained by inverting Eq.(\ref{eq:v1}) and Eq.(\ref{eq:v2}) using the measured voltages and the known scattering matrix.
-The dependence of the integrated angular momentum and cross-power on the temperature difference $\Delta T$ is shown in Fig.~\ref{fig:linear}.
-These curves have been obtained by integrating the spectra of Fig.~\ref{fig:spectres} over frequency between 7.3 and 7.5 GHz for the angular momentum and the full 4-8 GHz bandwidth for the cross power.
+The slightly negative values of $\langle\dot{q_1}\rangle$ are due to the presence of amplifier noise which is not accounted for in Eq.~(\ref{eq:P_theo}).

+The dependence of the integrated angular momentum $\expval{L_z}$ and cross-power $\expval{P_{1,2}}$ on the temperature difference $\Delta T$ is shown in Fig.~\ref{fig:linear}.
+These curves have been obtained by integrating the spectra of Fig.~\ref{fig:spectres} over frequency between 7.3 and 7.5 GHz for the angular momentum and the full 4-8 GHz bandwidth for the cross power (the relatively narrow bandwidth for $\expval{l_z(f)}$ has been chosen to avoid sign change leading to a vanishing $\expval{L_z}$).
 The data corresponding to $\Delta T<0$ have been obtained by swapping the cold and hot sources.
-As predicted, $\expval{L_z}\propto\Delta T$, see Eq.(\ref{eq:L_theo}) and $\expval{p_{1,2}}\propto\abs{\Delta T}$, see Eq.(\ref{eq:cross-power}), for all circuits, i.e.\ regardless of the spatial and/or time-reversal symmetries of the system.
-The relatively narrow bandwidth for $\expval{l_z(f)}$ has been chosen to avoid sign change leading to a vanishing $\expval{L_z}$.
-This has been possible thanks to the precise knowledge of the S matrix, measured using the VNA\@.
+As predicted, $\expval{L_z}\propto\Delta T$, and $\expval{P_{1,2}}\propto\abs{\Delta T}$.
+This is true for all circuits, i.e. is independent of the presence or absence of spatial and/or time-reversal symmetries in the system.